ronBP95/Project-One---Pokemon/README.md

 <br>

 Disclaimer: I borrowed the Pokemon assets from various png websites and have not monetized this application or its assets in any way.
+These assets were strictly for personal use and learning purposes.

 Last updated: 2-8-2022